ADA Title II Transition Plan

 - Identify the official responsible for the plan’s implementation.

 Some state and local governments may have learned the hard way why it is essential to have a Transition Plan.
-Entities that do not comply with ADA regulations face possible consequences, which may include private lawsuits or complaints filed with designated federal enforcement agencies, including the Department of Justice, the Department of Education, and the Department of Transportation.
+Entities that do not comply with ADA regulations face possible consequences.
+These may include private lawsuits or complaints filed with designated federal enforcement agencies, such as the Department of Justice, the Department of Education, and the Department of Transportation.

 Having an up-to-date Transition Plan in place does not necessarily guarantee that a lawsuit or complaint will not be filed.
 Details of a plan to correct noncompliant conditions necessarily unfold over time.
 However, thoroughly investigating all potential barriers and proactively implementing corrective strategies may reduce the unwelcome surprise of a grievance and the cost of litigation.